redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 <ol>

 <li>
-After you've logged into the OpenShift cluster you can now deploy the Elasticsearch operator.
+We'll now deploy the Elasticsearch operator.
+This will be our vector database.

 <pre>oc apply -k ./components/elasticsearch/base/</pre>
 </li>